 Once the software is installed, ensure your Spirit unit is connected via USB to the SYS port, powered on and initialized (LED lights are on), then run the software on your computer.

 Start the Spirit Settings from your desktop or a directory where it was installed.

-The configuration software should be started after the unit has initialized.
-Whenever the Spirit FBL is initialized (status LED is on) and connected, you can make adjustments to the settings.
+The configuration software should be started AFTER the unit has initialized.
+Whenever the Spirit FBL is initialized (status LED is steady On) and connected, you can make adjustments to the settings.
 Configuration during flight is not possible due to the associated safety risks.

 5 SOFTWARE USAGE